How to Convert a Capital One Statement PDF to Excel

 - Reconciliation check on the Validation tab

-- Original-language metadata for anything the AI did not categorize automatically
+- Original-language metadata for anything the AI didn't categorize automatically

-The Validation tab shows whether the math reconciles (opening + credits - debits = closing for checking, or the credit card variant for cards).
-If it passes, the data is trustworthy.
-If it fails, you see exactly which rows to inspect.
+The Validation tab tells you whether the math reconciles (opening + credits - debits = closing for checking, or the reverse-polarity variant for cards).
+If it passes, the file is fine for review or import.
+Still verify before tax, audit, or legal use.
+If it fails, you can see exactly which rows to inspect.

 What about Capital One format quirks

-- Capital One 360 Checking: uses a simple two-column "Withdrawals" and "Deposits" layout with a daily balance summary at the bottom.
-Bank2XL splits withdrawals and deposits into debit and credit columns and ignores the daily balance summary in the running totals.
+- 360 Checking.
+Uses a simple two-column "Withdrawals" and "Deposits" layout with a daily balance summary at the bottom.
+Bank2XL splits the two into debit and credit columns and ignores the daily balance summary in running totals.

-- Capital One 360 Performance Savings: minimal transaction activity most months (interest credit, occasional transfer).
+- 360 Performance Savings.
+Most months you'll see almost nothing here, maybe an interest credit and the odd transfer.
 Bank2XL extracts these cleanly even when the statement is mostly white space.

-- Capital One credit cards (Venture, Venture X, Quicksilver, Savor, Spark, Platinum): includes a "Payments, Credits, and Adjustments" section above the main "Transactions" section.
-Bank2XL treats both as transactions but tags them so you can filter the credits separately.
+- Credit cards (Venture, Venture X, Quicksilver, Savor, Spark, Platinum).
+Include a "Payments, Credits, and Adjustments" section above the main "Transactions" section.
+Bank2XL treats both as transactions but tags them so the credits filter separately.
 Reverse-polarity balance math is handled automatically.

-The merchant location data baked into Capital One credit card descriptions is preserved in the original-language metadata field, so you do not lose the city and state information even when the description column is parsed cleanly.
+The merchant location data baked into Capital One card descriptions stays in the original-language metadata field, so the city and state stick around even when the description column gets parsed cleanly.

 When to use the alternatives

-- Adobe Acrobat Pro Export to Excel: works moderately well on Capital One 360 Checking but produces messy results on credit card statements where the Payments and Transactions sections get jumbled.
+- Adobe Acrobat Pro Export to Excel.
+OK on 360 Checking, messy on credit cards once the Payments and Transactions sections get jumbled.

-- Generic OCR tools: not needed for Capital One PDFs since they are text-based, not images.
+- Generic OCR tools.
+Not needed since Capital One PDFs are text-based.

-- Template-based converters: accurate when their Capital One templates are current, but Capital One updated the Venture and Spark layouts in late 2024 and template-based tools needed weeks to update.
-Bank2XL handles layout changes without a template update.
+- Template-based converters.
+Accurate when their Capital One templates are current.
+Capital One updated the Venture and Spark layouts in late 2024 and template-based tools needed weeks to catch up.
+We work without per-bank rules, so layout changes don't break extraction.

-Bank2XL's edge is the all-in-one Chrome workflow, free tier with no signup, and the built-in reconciliation check.
+What Bank2XL does differently: Chrome workflow, free tier with no signup, and a reconciliation check on every file.

 FAQ

 Is the upload secure?
 My statement has my account number.
-Yes.
-The PDF is sent over HTTPS to the Bank2XL extraction backend, processed, and not retained.
+The file goes over HTTPS to the extraction backend.
+We process files in memory, the PDF auto-deletes within 24 hours, and you can opt out in Settings.
+Details at /data-retention.
+We don't train AI on your content or share it.
 Account numbers are masked in the Excel output by default.

 Does it work for the Capital One Walmart Rewards Card or store cards?
 Yes.
 Capital One issues co-branded cards (Walmart Rewards, Kohl's, etc.) and they use the same general layout as Quicksilver and Savor.
-Bank2XL handles them the same way.
+Same handling.

 Does it work on scanned statements?
 Yes.
-If you have a scanned or photographed statement (older paper-mail accounts), Bank2XL runs OCR first.
+If you have a scan or phone photo (older paper-mail accounts), OCR runs first.
 Accuracy drops a few percent on heavily skewed scans but the Validation tab catches any reconciliation issues.

 What about the Capital One 360 Money Market account?
 Same handling as 360 Performance Savings.
 Low transaction volume but extracted cleanly.